Dengue vaccine: TAK-003 (Qdenga)

+Workers in a cold chain facility in Brazil transferring boxes of Qdenga.

 TAK-003 or DENVax, sold under the brand name Qdenga and made by Takeda, is a recombinant chimeric attenuated vaccine with DENV1, DENV3, and DENV4 components on a dengue virus type 2 (DENV2) backbone originally developed at Mahidol University in Bangkok and now funded by Inviragen (DENVax) and (TAK-003).
 Phase I and II trials were conducted in the United States, Colombia, Puerto Rico, Singapore and Thailand.
 The 18-month data published in the journal Lancet Infectious Diseases, indicate that TAK-003 produced sustained antibody responses against all four virus strains, regardless of previous dengue exposure and dosing schedule.

 Data from the phase III trial, which began in September 2016, show that TAK-003 was efficacious against symptomatic dengue.
 TAK-003 appears to not lack efficacy in seronegative people or potentially cause them harm, unlike CYD-TDV.
 The data appear to show only moderate efficacy in other dengue serotypes than DENV2.

 In February 2024, a clinical trial involving 20,099 healthy children aged 4 to 16 in eight dengue-endemic countries reported that, over 4.5 years, the vaccine was approximately 79% effective in preventing hospitalization and 54% effective against confirmed dengue in individuals with no prior exposure to the virus (seronegative).
 For all participants combined (seronegative and seropositive), the efficacy was approximately 84% against hospitalization and 61% against confirmed dengue.
 It protected against all four serotypes in seropositive participants.
 For seronegative participants, it protected against DENV-1 and DENV-2, but not against DENV-3, and there were too few cases of DENV-4 to allow conclusions.

 Qdenga received approval for use in the European Union in 2022 for people aged 4 and above, and is also approved in the United Kingdom, Brazil, Argentina, Indonesia, and Thailand.
 Takeda voluntarily withdrew their application for the vaccination's approval in the United States in July 2023 after the FDA sought further data from the firm, which the company stated could not be provided during the current review cycle.

-In development
+In July 2026, India's drug regulator approved Qdenga for people aged four to 60, making it the country's first approved dengue vaccine.
+Takeda said it expected the vaccine to become available through private healthcare providers in the first half of 2027.